Shriram178/ApartmentBooking/apartment_booking_design_doc.md

 - If apartment is booked → entire layout disabled.
 - If a room is booked → disable the room and its beds.
 - If a cottage is booked → disable just that bed.
-- Based on selected user’s role, UI adapts to show **unavailable** with option to **[Send Request]** if blocked.
+- Based on selected user’s role:

-### Sequence Diagram (Visual Not Included)
+  - **Manager** will see apartment unavailable if **any room or bed** is occupied.
+  - **Senior** will see room unavailable if **any bed in that room** is occupied.
+  - **PE** will only see unavailable if the specific cottage is booked.
+- In all cases where a booking is blocked, show **[Send Request]** option.

+### Flow of Application

+1. **Login:**

-1. User logs in using Outlook SSO.
+   - User logs in with Microsoft Outlook SSO.
-2. User selects city → apartment → structure.
-3. Based on selected person's role, sees filtered availability.
-4. Books a space OR sends a request if unavailable.
-5. Admin receives request email and handles it via dashboard.
+   - Role is retrieved.

+2. **Select Booking Dates:**

+   - User is shown a calendar to choose `From` and `To` dates.

+3. **Fetch Available Apartments:**

+   - After selecting the dates, a list of all apartments is shown.
+   - Both **available** and **unavailable** apartments are clearly marked.
+   - Backend filters availability based on selected date range and target user role.

+4. **Select Apartment & View Layout:**

+   - User clicks on an apartment to view room/cottage layout.
+   - UI disables rooms/cottages based on booking logic.

+5. **Book or Request:**

+   - If a valid booking space is found → Proceed with booking.
+   - If all options are blocked → **[Send Request]** button enabled.

+6. **Admin Handles Requests:**

+   - Admin receives notification.
+   - Admin assigns alternate accommodation or reassigns cancelled slots.

+7. **Admin Analytics View:**

+   - Admin can view usage charts (e.g., line/bar chart showing occupancy over time).
+   - Filters available:
+     - By City, Apartment, Room, Cottage
+     - By Date Range
+   - Graph shows:
+     - Number of bookings
+     - Number of users
+     - Peak usage times

 ### UI/UX